-If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Head of School or Head of Intervention Services.
+If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Head of School.

-The Head on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO) at the earliest opportunity and before taking any further action.
+The Head of School on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO) at the earliest opportunity and before taking any further action.

-If the allegation made to a member of staff concerns the Head of School or Head of Intervention Services the person receiving the allegation will immediately inform the Board of Directors who will consult the LADO as above, without notifying the Head of Service first.
-[NB where the Head of Service is also the sole proprietor of an independent service the concerns should be reported directly to the LADO].
+If the allegation made to a member of staff concerns the Head of School, the person receiving the allegation will immediately inform the Board of Directors who will consult the LADO as above, without notifying the Head of School first.
+[NB where the Head of School is also the sole proprietor of an independent school the concerns should be reported directly to the LADO]

-The service will follow the Devon procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education (KCSiE) 2023 and the service's Managing Allegations policy and procedures.
+The school will follow the Devon procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education (KCSiE) 2020 and the school's Managing Allegations policy and procedures.

-Suspension of the member of staff, excluding the Head of Service, against whom an allegation has been made, needs careful consideration, and the Head of Service will seek the advice of the LADO and an HR Consultant in making this decision.
+Suspension of the member of staff, excluding the Head of School, against whom an allegation has been made, needs careful consideration, and the Head of School will seek the advice of the LADO and an HR Consultant in making this decision.

-In the event of an allegation against the Head of Service, the decision to suspend will be made by Board of Directors with advice as above.
+In the event of an allegation against the Head of School, the decision to suspend will be made by Board of Directors with advice as above.

-Allegations regarding the proprietor of an independent service will be referred to the Local Authority Designated Officer (Independent Services only).
+Allegations regarding the proprietor of an independent school will be referred to the Local Authority Designated Officer (Independent Schools only).